Wood Spoon Carving with Fred Livesay

 Location: Milan Village Arts School

-In this class, we will focus on developing the basic skills needed to turn a wooden bowl from “green” unseasoned wood.
+In this class, we will focus on developing the basic skills needed to turn a wooden bowl from “green” unseasoned log wood.

 Working at the power lathes, students will learn how to properly execute bevel rubbing cuts and scraping techniques using bowl gouges.
 We will also cover wood selection, bowl blank preparation, bowl mounting methods and lathe safety.
 Each student will turn bowls they can take home.